jeanleecole/archive/pages/Projects/metzerott_formatted.md

 With a sigh, she fell to reading again.

 It is quite possible that, on the sailing-vessel where her husband met and won her, and which, to afford him ample time for the operation, was obligingly blown out of her course so as to lengthen the voyage to America some three months or so, Frau Metzerott had her fair share of youthful attractiveness; but this had been swept from her by the scythe of Father Time, and the storm and stress of life had left her no leisure to cultivate the graces of old age.
-Of actual years she numbered barely sixty, and the dark hair under her quaint black cap showed scarcely a <p class="pagenum">Begin page 12</p> touch of gray; but the skin was as brown and wrinkled as a frost-nipped russet apple; and rheumatism and the wash-tub together had so bowed her once strong, erect figure, that, like the woman in Scripture, she could in no wise lift up herself.[^Luke] She was dressed in a dark blue calico, marked with small, white, crooked lines, a brown gingham apron, and a small gay-colored plaid shawl over her rheumatic shoulders.
+Of actual years she numbered barely sixty, and the dark hair under her quaint black cap showed scarcely a <hr><p class="pagenum"><sup>Page 12</sup></p> touch of gray; but the skin was as brown and wrinkled as a frost-nipped russet apple; and rheumatism and the wash-tub together had so bowed her once strong, erect figure, that, like the woman in Scripture, she could in no wise lift up herself.[^Luke] She was dressed in a dark blue calico, marked with small, white, crooked lines, a brown gingham apron, and a small gay-colored plaid shawl over her rheumatic shoulders.
 Her feet were incased in knitted woollen stockings, and black cloth shoes; and her knotted brown fingers showed beneath black cloth mittens.

 [^Luke]: Luke 13:10.
 Jesus heals a woman thus afflicted, who is aged eighteen rather than sixty, like Frau Metzerott.